MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 Microsoft Edge supports Widevine by Google DRM and the option is on by default.
 Microsoft Edge periodically fetches updates for Widevine from Google servers.
 The use of Widevine may include communications to Google.
 To opt-out of using Widevine in Microsoft Edge, go to `edge://flags/#edge-widevine-drm` and turn off the Widevine DRM setting.
 Widevine has the capability to create a unique device identifier and transmit it to Google.
 For more specific information on Widevine and privacy, see the Google privacy policy.

 Microsoft Edge supports the Flash Access DRM by Adobe, which is used by some sites instead of HTML5.
 You are prompted to allow Adobe Flash when a site requests it.
 When a site uses the Flash Access DRM by Adobe, Microsoft Edge gives Adobe access to a unique device identifier.
 You can clear and reset any locally stored instances of the identifier.
-Go to `edge://settings/privacy`.
-In **Clear browsing data**. select **Choose what to clear**, select the checkbox for **Cookies and other site data**, and select **Clear now** to remove any stored identifiers.
+Go to `edge://settings/privacy`.<!--todo: check, maybe replace by GUI nav path-->  In **Clear browsing data**. select **Choose what to clear**, select the checkbox for **Cookies and other site data**, and select **Clear now** to remove any stored identifiers.
 To stop Adobe Flash DRM from ever being used, go to `edge://settings/content/flash`.

 When you request access to encrypted HTML5 media such as an online movie, Microsoft Edge creates a license request to decrypt the media.
 The CDM in use creates the license request containing a request ID.
 The request is sent to the license server.
 No part of the license request contains any personal data, and the license request is not stored on the device.